 In the west area three communities (Buluri, Loli, and Labuan Bajo) were surveyed.
 The coastal land in this area is relatively narrow before reaching the foothill of the mountains, where a number of gravel quarries are located (see Fig. 5a).
 At the mouths of the rivers coming from these mountains a large amount of gravel and sand had accumulated, indicating that the nearshore area probably also contained a large amount of these materials.
 It was also noted that the mining companies had created some areas of reclaimed land to store gravel and then load it onto barges (see Fig. 5b).
-The location of the river mouths and barge loading areas were often the same as the origin points of the waveforms filmed by Mr. Ricosetta Mafella, the pilot of the Batik 6321, the last flight to leave Palu moments before the earthquake (see Takagi et al. (2019) for a detailed description of the location of these points).
-The pilot was interviewed by the authors, and confirmed that he saw several waveforms, radiating from points at the west side of the bay, that went on to cover the entire bay.
-The shape of these waveforms at the surface were also filmed by the operator of one of the gravel barges (Hasrul Saputra 2018), showing an expanding waveform that originated close to the coastline (probably a combination of a small portion of material above ground and a much larger submarine landslide component).
+The location of the river mouths and barge loading areas were often the same as the origin points of the waveforms filmed by Mr. Ricosetta Mafella, the pilot of the Batik 6321, the last flight to leave Palu moments before the earthquake (see Takagi et al. (2019) for a detailed description of the location of these side of the bay, that went on to cover the entire bay.
+The shape of these waveforms at the surface were also filmed by the operator of one of the gravel barges (Hasrul Saputra 2018), showing an expanding wave- form that originated close to the coastline (probably a combination of a small portion of material above ground and a much larger submarine landslide component).